 Common Contact Center Complaints

-- Lack of interdepartmental communication.
-Contact centers offer services over multiple channels, and everyone is taking different paths towards a common goal.
 However, a successful omnichannel strategy is difficult to pull off, and many businesses suffer from siloed departments.
-The live chat people aren’t communicating with the email guys, and the customer feels frustrated.
+The live chat people aren’t communicating with the email managers, and the customer feels frustrated.

 Contact center vs. call center: what is a call center?